tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 10.12.69.216

-### also need a mini-pangeo -- aka the littleist jupyter hub HERE - action - whole class and tony
+### also need a mini-pangeo -- aka the littlest jupyter hub HERE - action - whole class and tony

 ```